nsec/askgod/doc/api_doc.md

 The list is sorted alphabetically in ascending order.

-When provided an invalid class name, a KeyError exception is returned.
+All errors are returned as an XML-RPC exception with the exception string set accordingly.

 ## monitor(loglevel=20)
 This function is a bit of a hack.
 It won't return a valid XML-RPC